 • Babies and children – a baby needs live bacteria.
 Naturally they ingest it from their mother as they pass through the birth canal, however, more babies are born by caesarean sections now.
 Very young children may also be given antibiotics at a young age, as well as at times being kept possibly overly clean.
 This can lead to impaired bacterial balance.
 Taking probiotics may therefore often be beneficial as opposed to unsafe.
 However, it is advisable to give one appropriate for their age; this should have specific types for infants and children, and may be at a lower dose.

 • Elderly – it is normal for elderly people to suffer from digestive complaints.
 As you get older taste and smell changes, mastication of food can become a little more tricky, additionally stomach acid and digestive enzymes start to decline.
 These shifts can lead to changes in the gut bacteria, and alongside antibiotic therapy, the microbiota in an elderly person can be impaired leading to all sorts of potential digestive issues.
-It is safe for an elderly person to take probiotics and may even help prevent some digestive impairments mentioned as well as support immunity in the elderly.
+It is safe for an elderly person to take probiotics and may even help prevent some digestive impairments mentioned as well as support immunity in the elderly (healthcare practitioners can follow the link to read more).
 However, if any of the below contraindications are present then advice should be taken from the doctor.
 Ask your probiotic company for advice on which probiotic best supports your needs1.

 Is it safe to take probiotics daily and for a long time?

 Yes – it is safe to do so, as long as, if suffering from a serious health condition, you have checked with your doctor first.
 Our body naturally needs these bacteria, yet there is a constant onslaught of factors which may attack our microbiome.
 As mentioned above, antibiotics, illness, stress, diet, excess alcohol consumption, anti-bacterial washes and soaps, ageing, and foreign travel are some of these.
 You may find you like to take one daily because it feels supportive or you may prefer to take them when you feel under stress or at certain times of the year.
 Everyone is unique and will want to take a different approach.
-Read Is there a risk of addiction or dependency when taking probiotics?
+Healthcare practitioners can see here for more information about continued use.